jmnarloch/rxjava-spring-boot-starter/README.md

 ### Basic

-Registers Spring's MVC return value handlers for `rx.Observable` and `rx.Single` types.
+Registers Spring's MVC return value handlers for `io.reactivex.rxjava3.core.Observable` and `io.reactivex.rxjava3.core.Single` types.
 You don't need to any longer use blocking operations or assign the values to DeferredResult or ListenableFuture instead you can declare that your REST endpoint returns Observable.